 Ready to upgrade?
 Xfinity Mobile has the best phones on the best network.
 Browse our phones and find a data option that’s right for you.

 If you're interested in fast charging, here are some tips.
 For one, always start by making sure you have the strongest possible electrical current going into the phone while charging.
 Also, minimize the power that the phone is using while it charges.
 Additionally, make sure your phone isn't too hot or cold.
 After doing that, here’s some helpful tips on how to make your phone charge faster:

 - Plug it into the wall, not your computer

 Depending on the device manufacturer and the USB generation, USB ports typically output between 1 and 2.1 amps.
-This amperage is much less than if you plug your phone into a wall socket using a manufacturer-approved charger.
-If you have a newer-generation phone, you likely have fast-charging technology built into the charger as well.
+Therefore, USB port amperage is much less than if you plug your phone into a wall socket using a manufacturer-approved charger.
+If you have a newer-generation iPhone or Android phone, you likely have fast-charging technology built into the charger as well.

 - Turn your phone off

 If you can do without your phone while it’s charging, turn it off.
 This keeps it from using any energy for ongoing functions or connectivity, so every bit of the power goes into the battery.

 - Don’t use your phone while it’s charging